api3dao/oev-docs/docs/oev-searchers/in-depth/oev-auctioneer.md

 sufficient time for the transaction to reach enough finality on the target chain.

-Auctioneer periodically queries the OEV Network logs for such events by doing the following:
+Auctioneer periodically queries the OEV Network logs for such events and performs the following operations:

 1. Fetch all logs regarding fulfillments for a sufficient time period - AwardedBid, ReportedFulfillment, ConfirmedFulfillment and